 The penalties for VC 23152(g) convictions are the same as for other DUI offenses.
 They depend on whether there are:

-- prior DUI convictions on the driver’s record,
+- prior DUI convictions on your record,

 - injuries or fatalities from a crash before the DUI arrest, or